HildoBijl/stepwise/shared/edu/skills/README.md

 Consider an exercise of a composite skill.
 For example, "Calculate `3*9 + 8*7`."
 This exercise corresponds to skill `X` (calculate composite expressions).
 To solve it, we have to first apply skill `A`, then apply skill `B` twice, and then apply skill `C`.
 You see: solving an exercise for a composite skill requires the application of multiple subskills.

-Every composite exercise has a *setup* defining exactly what steps need to be applied to solve the exercise.
-To define this setup, we use two setup functions.
+Every composite exercise has a *set-up* defining exactly what steps need to be applied to solve the exercise.
+To define this setup, we use two set-up functions.

 - **and**: writing `and(A, B, C)` means skills `A`, `B` and `C` all need to be applied to solve the exercise.
-Writing `and(A, 3)` means the same as `and(A, A, A)` but is considered cleaner.
-You can also use `and([A, B], [2, 1])` which means `and(A, A, B)`.
 - **or**: writing `or(A, B, C)` means students can solve the exercise in three different ways.
 They can use skill `A`, `B` or `C`, or even use multiple of these skills and compare the corresponding outcomes to evaluate their own work.
+- **repeat**: writing `repeat(A, 3)` is equivalent to writing `and(A, A, A)`.
+It requires the successive execution of the given skill, with the number indicating the number of times.

-So for the exercise of calculating `3*9 + 8*7` the setup is `and([A, B, C], [1, 2, 1])`.
+So for the exercise of calculating `3*9 + 8*7` the set-up is `and(A, B, B, C)`, or alternatively `and(A, repeat(B, 2), C)`.

-When defining the setup, the order does not matter.
-We could have also written the setup as `and(and(C, B), and(A, B))` which would have the same effect.
+When defining the set-up, the order does not matter.
+We could have also written the set-up as `and(and(C, B), and(A, B))` which would have the same effect.
 (Yes, you can nest functions to your heart's desire.)
-Nevertheless, it is customary to write the setup in the same order as the steps need to be executed, to keep the code easier to understand.
+Nevertheless, it is customary to write the set-up in the same order as the steps need to be executed, to keep the code easier to understand.

-## The setup for composite skills
+## The set-up for composite skills

-Just like exercises, composite skills also have a setup.
-This setup defines which subskills (like `A`, `B` and `C`) are needed to solve an "average" exercise.
-However, you may be wondering, "Sometimes we get an exercise like `42 + 8*2` with setup `and(A, B, C)`, but sometimes we get an exercise like `3*9 + 8*7` with setup `and(A, B, B, C)`.
+Just like exercises, composite skills also have a set-up.
+This set-up defines which subskills (like `A`, `B` and `C`) are needed to solve an "average" exercise.
+However, you may be wondering, "Sometimes we get an exercise like `42 + 8*2` with set-up `and(A, B, C)`, but sometimes we get an exercise like `3*9 + 8*7` with set-up `and(A, B, B, C)`.
 How does this work?"
 And you are correct: the problem with skills is that there is some variability involved.

-To accomodate for this, we have two additional setup functions for skills.
+To accomodate for this, we have two additional stochastic (non-deterministic) set-up functions for skills.
 These functions do *not* work (nor would they be appropriate) for exercises, so keep that in mind.
-Also, these functions must *always* be used inside an `and` or `or` function.
-They are the following.

 - **pick**: writing `pick([A, B, C])` will randomly pick one of the given skills.
 This is useful if an exercise sometimes requires subskill A, sometimes subskill B and sometimes subskill C, but it varies per exercise.
 This function also has extra possibilities.
-	- Pick multiple: writing `and(pick([A, B, C], 2))` will pick two skills out of the set (without repeats).
+	- Pick multiple: writing `pick([A, B, C], 2)` will pick two skills out of the set (without repeats).
 So in this case a third of the exercises uses `and(A, B)`, a third of the exercises uses `and(A, C)` and a third of the exercises uses `and(B, C)`.
 By default, only one skill is picked.
-	- Add weights: writing `or(pick([A, B, C, D], 2, [1, 1, 2, 2]))` will make it much more likely that `C` and `D` are chosen for `or(C,D)`.
+	- Add weights: writing `pick([A, B, C, D], 2, [1, 1, 2, 2])` will make it much more likely that `C` and `D` are chosen.
 Other combinations are less likely.
-By default equal weights are used.
+By default uniform weights are used.
 - **part**: writing `and(part(A, 0.5), B)` means skill `A` is used only half the times.
 So half the time it is `and(A, B)` and the other half of the times it is only `and(B)` which equates to `B`.
+Identically, writing `or(part(A, 0.5), B)` means that half the time we have `or(A, B)` and the other half of the time it is `or(B)` which equates to `B`.
+Note that the `part` function must *always* be used inside an `and` or `or` function, or it would be meaningless otherwise.

-For our example skill, we could hence define the setup in either of the following ways.
+For our example skill, we could hence define the set-up in either of the following ways.
 (And there are plenty of more convoluted possibilities.)

 - `and(A, pick([B, repeat(B, 2)]), C)`
 - `and(A, B, part(B, 0.5), C)`
-- `pick(and(A, B, C), and(A, repeat(B, 2), C))`
+- `pick(and(A, B, C), and(A, B, B, C))`

-Note that in this last case the `pick` operator also exists outside of an `and`/`or` operator, which is an exception.
-If a `pick` operator only selects one element, this is OK.
-If it picks multiple, the algorithm throws an error.

 Some people mix up the `or` and the `pick` operator.
 Note that these are in fact *very different* operators.
-Using `or(A, B)` in an exercise (or skill) setup means that the exercise can be solved using either of the skills `A` or `B`: students are free to pick.
-However, using `pick(A, B)` in a skill setup means there are multiple exercises.
+Using `or(A, B)` in an exercise (or skill) set-up means that the exercise can be solved using either of the skills `A` or `B`: students are free to pick, and they can even use both methods to check their work.
+However, using `pick(A, B)` in a skill set-up means there are multiple exercises.
 Half of these exercises require skill `A` to be used and they *cannot be solved* with skill `B`.
 (And vice versa for the other half.)
 Keep this distinction in mind.

 ## Requirements for the skill tree

-Based on the setup of each skill, Step-Wise determines the *prerequisites* for that skill.
-This list of prerequisites simply consists of all the skills that are present in the setup.
+Based on the set-up of each skill, Step-Wise determines the *prerequisites* for that skill.
+This list of prerequisites simply consists of all the skills that are present in the set-up.
 So the prerequisites for skill `X` are `A`, `B` and `C`.
 These are all the skills that a student should master before trying to tackle this skill `X`.
-(If a subskill like `A` should not be counted as a prerequisite for `X`, then it shouldn't be in the setup in the first place.)
+(If a subskill like `A` should not be counted as a prerequisite for `X`, then it shouldn't be in the set-up in the first place.)

 Based on all the prerequisites, we can set up a huge learning tree.
 In this tree, we draw all skills and connect each skill (like `X`) with its prerequisite skills (`A`, `B`, `C`) through lines.
 This can result in a very complex hierarchy.
-There are a few rules/guidelines for the setup of this tree.
+There are a few rules/guidelines for the set-up of this tree.

 - **Rule: no cycles.** It may never be that a skill A is a prerequisite for a skill B, which in turn is a prerequisite for a skill C, which then is required for skill A. (Or for a longer cycle to be present.)
 Automated testing checks for cycles and stops a deploy if this may happen.
 - **Guideline: 3-4 prerequisites per skill.** Ideally a skill has three or four direct prerequisites.
 Two or five prerequisites may at times be okay too.
 In special cases it is possible that a skill has one direct prerequisite: exercises require this skill to be repeated multiple times then.
 However, the following should *not* happen.